IT'S TIME TO MOVE FORWARD -

 At Forward Healing, we provide a safe space for you to express yourself openly, gain insight into your experiences, and develop effective coping strategies.
 We utilize a variety of evidence-based techniques and modalities, such as cognitive-behavioral therapy (CBT), relational therapy, and mindfulness practice, depending on your needs and goals.
 Individual therapy may also be combined with advanced therapist such as art therapy and EMDR.

-At Forward Healing Therapy, we recognize that children face unique challenges that require specialized support, especially during the critical developmental stage from birth to age 5, when 90% of brain development occurs.
-Our therapy services for ages 0-5 are designed to provide you with essential psychoeducation about your child's developmental needs while addressing emotional, behavioral, and developmental concerns with compassion and expertise.
+At Forward Healing Therapy, we recognize that children face unique challenges that require specialized support.
+Our child therapy services are designed to address emotional, behavioral, and developmental concerns with compassion and expertise.

 OUR SERVICES INCLUDE